Threat modeling

 4. Threat review — user-reviewed threat register before enrichment.

-5. Threat enrichment & scoring — adds attack-chain references and related patterns from the framework corpora (MITRE ATT&CK, CAPEC, CWE via search), then scores severity and likelihood per threat.
+5. Threat enrichment & scoring — adds attack-chain references and related patterns from the framework corpora via search (MITRE ATT&CK and ATLAS on every plan; CAPEC, CWE and D3FEND on Premium and above), then scores severity and likelihood per threat.

 6. Mitigation — for each high-priority threat, one or more proposed mitigations with cited control sources (NIST, ISO, sector frameworks where the agent has them in scope).